oracle-quickstart/oci-jenkins/README.md

 master_image_id | The OCID of an image for a master instance to use.
-You can refer to https://docs.us-phoenix-1.oraclecloud.com/images/ for more details. master_shape | The shape to be used on the master instance. master_user_data | Provide your own base64-encoded data to be used by Cloud-Init to run custom scripts or provide custom Cloud-Init configuration for master instance. slave_count | Number of slave instances to launch. slave_ads | The list of Availability Domains for Jenkins slave. slave_subnet_ids | The list of Jenkins slave subnets' id. slave_display_name | The name of the slave instance. slave_image_id | The OCID of an image for slave instance to use.
-You can refer to https://docs.us-phoenix-1.oraclecloud.com/images/ for more details. slave_shape | The shape to be used on the slave instance http_port | The port to use for HTTP traffic to Jenkins. jnlp_port | The Port to use for Jenkins master to slave communication between instances. plugins | The list of plugins to pre-install on the master instance.
+You can refer to https://docs.us-phoenix-1.oraclecloud.com/images/ for more details. master_shape | The shape to be used on the master instance. master_user_data | Provide your own base64-encoded data to be used by Cloud-Init to run custom scripts or provide custom Cloud-Init configuration for master instance. agent_count | Number of agent instances to launch. agent_ads | The list of Availability Domains for Jenkins agent. agent_subnet_ids | The list of Jenkins agent subnets' id. agent_display_name | The name of the agent instance. agent_image_id | The OCID of an image for agent instance to use.
+You can refer to https://docs.us-phoenix-1.oraclecloud.com/images/ for more details. agent_shape | The shape to be used on the agent instance http_port | The port to use for HTTP traffic to Jenkins. jnlp_port | The Port to use for Jenkins master to agent communication between instances. plugins | The list of plugins to pre-install on the master instance.